The online Comment window has expired

 • Default_avatar

-Kristi Luzar over 2 years ago
+Kristi Luzar about 3 years ago

 We write in support of proposal 34 (sponsored by Ald.
 Johnson), the Milwaukee Rental Housing Resource Center (RHRC).
 We deeply appreciate the inclusion of the RHRC in the City’s ARPA proposal, which will help ensure its sustainability over time with operating support.
 The 9 co-partners of the RHRC not only connect residents to immediate, eviction intervention services but they also work strategically together to improve the rental housing system.
 In the last year, the RHRC has built a "Triage Team" of 5 staff, serving 3,500 people since launch in late 2020.